Jackbennett/fleet-examples/single-cluster/kustomize-multi-path/README.md

 Expected GitRepo to deploy the app

-Actually is seems to find all resoruces, bundles those, an then kustomizes it and includes into the bundle too.
+Actually it seems to find all files fromt this path, bundles those, runs kustomizes anyway and has those files too in the bundle.

 ```yaml
 kind: GitRepo